TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

+The file size limit for hashing is actually only 2MiB, not 2GiB!
+Next version should have a QCheckBox lock on the Script input, and drag-&-drop for files.
+There's an issue when vanitizing a plain text file like .cpp or .py, because appending a nonce is adding characters to the document.
+Such files can be checked afterward.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshots/v1.5.0.png)

 v1.5.0 screenshot used nonce '07000000006e2b40', corresponding to the 8th thread. with hash rate 1.2 MH/s for 394B txn.
 I suspect assembly code might be a few times faster than sha256.cpp (BCHN).
 For my i7-2600 CPU, I've read estimates ranging from 5 to 24 MH/s for an 80B block header.
 For 197B I get nearly 2 MH/s, & 6.2 MH/s is for address generation (quadruple the speed of VanitygenCash).
 7 threads can be a tiny bit faster than 8.